Here's Why Green Offices Should Become a Norm

 Millennials demand sustainable workplaces

-Younger generations became a powerful driver of the ecological reboot.
+It was millennials who brought sustainability high on the agenda.
 For them, it is crucial that employers care about the same causes they do.
 As much as 40% of US millennials indicate that they have chosen a job because of the company’s sustainability values.
 At the same time, 64% in the US of them stated that they wouldn’t work for an employer without a strong social responsibility policy.
 The message is clear — make your workplace green if you want to attract and retain young talents.

 The construction and use of buildings in the EU account for about half of all extracted materials and energy consumption, and about a third of water consumption.
 With that in mind, it is appalling that so many offices are still built with little thought for the future.
 Some of the corporate premises become obsolete earlier than expected, as they fail to adapt to the changing workforce demands.
 Such offices cannot be properly refurbished or deconstructed.
 As a result, we risk being left with a huge legacy of outdated architecture, that is nothing but the waste of resources.